DIGITAL HUMANITIES Degree Program Profile

 Requirements (regulations) to obtain the qualification

 The final exam, to which 6 ECTS credits are allocated, consists in the engagement in a project and the preparation and discussion of a written report of about 30 pages, illustrating the project.
-Candidates must show that they have acquired the ability to follow a correct methodology and to frame their work wrt the state of the art with reference to the relevant literature.
+Candidates must show that they have acquired the ability to follow a correct methodology and to frame their work with respect to the state of the art with reference to the relevant literature.